-Subjects will be provided with a self-addressed envelope to submit their information to the genetic counselors at UT Southwestern Medical Center.
-Their name will only be on the cover sheet of the questionnaire.
-Once this information is received at UT Southwestern, their name will be removed and they will be assigned a study number.
-The questionnaire, with only the study number attached will be sent to the Women[Single Quote]s College in Toronto, Canada for analysis.
-The subject[Single Quote]s family cancer history information will also be sent with the questionnaire, however all identifying information, such as name and date of birth, will be removed.
+Subjects will be provided with a self-addressed envelope to submit their information to the genetic counselors at uT Southwestern Medical Center.
+Their name will only be on the cover sheet of the questionnaire. once this information is received at uT Southwestern, their name will be removed and they will be assigned a study number.
+The questionnaire, with only the study number attached will be sent to the Women's College in Toronto, Canada for analysis.
+The subject's family cancer history information will also be sent with the questionnaire, however all identifying information, such as name and date of birth, will be removed.

-About 200 people will take part in this study at UT Southwestern or Parkland Health & Hospital System or Moncrief Cancer Resources.
-This study is part of a cohort study based out of the Women[Single Quote]s College Hospital in Toronto, Canada.
+about 200 people will take part in this study at uT Southwestern or Parkland Health and Hospital System or Moncrief Cancer Resources.
+This study is part of a cohort study based out of the Women's College Hospital in Toronto, Canada.
 There are 28 medical facilities from around the world that are participating in this study.
-There will be a total of 9000 women participating in this research study throughout the United States and other countries.
+There will be a total of 9000 women participating in this research study throughout the united States and other countries.

 Criteria for Inclusion of Subjects: